AnyCharV/AnyCharV/README.md

 ## 📝 Citation

-If you find this code useful, please cite in your research papers.
+If you find this code useful, please give us a star⭐️ and cite in your research papers.
 ```
 @article{wang2025anycharv,
   title={AnyCharV: Bootstrap Controllable Character Video Generation with Fine-to-Coarse Guidance},